erikedin/Nona.jl/ISSUES.md

 - Create a simpler Hamming-distance game as well
 - Show the solutions to the previous puzzle when starting a new game
 - REPL: Handle Ctrl+D, should exit
+- Rethink command mode, now that we know that # doesn't work as expected
+- More general command parser
+- Enable switch back to Niancat